lahvak/svsu-utils/canvas_and_schedule/README.md

 ## Files that are here:

-*  `parse_schedule.py`: reads info from a markdown schedule file and from holiday list, and produces a schedule for the semester.
+*  `parse_schedule.py`: module that reads info from a markdown schedule file and from holiday list, and produces a schedule for the semester.
 Optionally, posts the schedule to canvas.

-   Needs docstrings!

 *  `README.md`: this file